iCliniq Logo

 Welcome to icliniq.com.

+By your complaints and the picture (attachment removed to protect patient identity), your concern is balanitis.
+What your dermatologist suggested is appropriate.
+You are facing side effects due to potent steroid in Fourderm (combination of Chlorhexidine, Clobetasol, Miconazole, and Neomycin).
 You can continue what your dermatologist had suggested.
 I suggest applying DK gel (Miconazole) at bedtime and Efficort 0.127 % (Hydrocortisone) mild medicated steroid in the affected areas until redness subsides.
-Try taking Crocin (Paracetamol) 500 mg, as on required to reduce pain.
-AF 150 mg (Fluconazole), weekly once after dinner.
-This will help you.
-Do not worry.
+Try taking Crocin (Paracetamol) 500 mg, as on required to reduce pain, and Fluconazole weekly once after dinner.

 Patient's Query

-DK gel, once dry, makes the foreskin to stick to the glans.
+DK gel, once dry, makes the foreskin stick to the glans.
 The foreskin swelling was not there earlier.
 When will it subside?

 Hi,